proxytranslation/user-docs/dashboard/menu/dashboard/advancedsettings.md

 ## Group pages

-the Proxy Application can group automatically generated pages together, preventing new pages from being added, but not removing already added pages, and making the grouped pages share a single dictionary, necessitating translation of only one.
-The pages will be grouped according to the path rules specified in the textbox, one path per line, with a `\*` as the wildcard character.
-This does not decrease the volume of pages that will be crawled, but it makes project maintenance easier.
+Specify path rules to group pages into one entry, preventing new pages from being added, but not removing preexisting pages, and making the grouped pages share a single dictionary, necessitating translation of only one.
+The pages will be grouped according to the path rules specified in the textbox, one path per line.

+This feature is not meant to and does not decrease the amount of pages a Discovery has to crawl, but it makes project maintenance easier, as it prevents your page lists from being overcrowded with repetitive URLs.

 ## JavaScript translation